 10:30 AM — Acropolis Museum#

-Why go: Original sculptures, Caryatids, Parthenon friezes.
-Helps you understand what you just saw.
+Why go: Helps you understand what you just saw.
+Plus, it’s air-conditioned, which in summer is reason enough.

-Time needed: 1-1.5 hours (move quickly if short on time)
+Time needed: 1-1.5 hours (move quickly if tight on time — prioritize the Caryatids and the top floor gallery)

 Entry: €15